WTFilipe/ReadCSVFile/README.md

 # ReadCSVFile
-Some code that read a CSV file and create objects based on it
+Some code that reads a CSV file and create objects based on it